This post was most recently updated on January 4th, 2021

 But, if you don’t even get a salary to rent a flat, then things would just go south for you.

-The employment pay in Cyprus is very low, so do not expect to get a high paid job there.
+Cyprus’ employment pay is very low, so do not expect to get a high paid job there.
 The pay to work in a hotel as a receptionist is approximately about 650-700 Euros per month.

 Summers are very hot sometimes